pratyanch-github/ResumeFire/README.md

 # Run and deploy your AI Studio app

 This contains everything you need to run your app locally.
+Remember to use vite as bundler, I have used gemini so API keys required.

 ## Run Locally